Filmmaker Costa-Gavras on politics, cinema and his new film on the Greek financial crisis | The China Post

 No. He is not a hero for me.
 He is someone who is able to speak about those times and he writes very well.
 And he has a lot of experience.
 I don’t touch his personal life, I don’t touch who he really is.
 He is there for one reason only: to defend Greece.

 And the thing with the fish?
-Tsiprias feeling like a swordfish on the hook?
+Tsipras feeling like a swordfish on the hook?

 The fish scene was a metaphor too.
 This is something the prime minister said.
 I was surprised that a prime minister would compare himself to a swordfish.
 In a way, it really is tragic.
 Where is the power?
 Where is the democracy?
 That’s what these details are really about.